Tsmith5151/Javascript-Hacks/README.md

 #### ML to HTML Examples:

--Thi is an example of a valid ML input message:
+- This is an example of a valid ML input message:
 ```javascript
 ^~ Greetings ^% Earthling. ^!% ^!~
 ```